Are CPUs Cheaper Than GPUs On Average?

 GPU Scalping

-Scalpers, who acquire large amounts of graphics cards when they are first made available, then go on to sell them at inflated prices on secondary markets; again, this has a deleterious effect on the overall cost.
+Scalpers, who acquire large amounts of graphics cards when they are first made available, then sell them at inflated prices on secondary markets; again, this has a deleterious effect on the overall cost.

 High Taxes

-Furthermore, taxes and tariffs imposed by governments, such as the hundreds of billions of dollars in tariffs on electronic components due to the US-China trade war, have caused another spike in prices.
+Furthermore, taxes and tariffs imposed by governments, such as the hundreds of billions of dollars on electronic components due to the US-China trade war, have caused another price spike.

 Fewer Competitors